 Is a Sheprador a good family dog?

-Is a lab German shepherd mix healthy?
+when does the lab German shepherd mix stop growing?

 Author Profile